OpenRTX/openrtx.github.io/M17/md380_mods.md

 ### Results

 You can put some drops of hot glue to ensure that the resistor and the Kynar wire stay in place.

-Now your radio is ready to modulate M17 and other digital protocols, stay tuned on our [community chat](get_in_touch.md) and [Twitter](https://twitter.com/OpenRtx) to know when firmware support will be available!